Registration and subscription fee

 Participants must write and deliver a speech, the title and content of which are connected with the theme for the competition.
 Participants may interpret the theme in any way they wish, but may not use the theme as the title of their speech.

-This year’s theme for national competitions is ‘Not everything that is faced can be changed, but nothing can be changed until it is faced’ and may be used by competition organisers for their national public speaking competitions.
-This year’s prepared speech heats theme for the international competition is ‘Think globally, act locally’.
+This year’s theme for national competitions is ‘The best route to change engages all voices’ and may be used by competition organisers for their national public speaking competitions.
+This year’s prepared speech heats theme for the international competition is ‘The world is bigger and smaller than it’s ever been’.
+Repeats above

 All participants will be required to deliver a prepared speech on the relevant theme (see above) .
 IPSC participants must prepare two wholly different speeches for the international competition.

 Conduct of Rounds and Disqualification

-All the information pertaining to the heats and the grand final is explained in this Conduct of Rounds downloadable booklet.
+All the information pertaining to the heats and the grand final is explained in the organiser page.

 Participants who breach the rules relating to registration, eligibility, themes or the conduct of rounds may be disqualified.
 Participants who, in the opinion of the IPSC Convenor, act in a manner which would bring themselves or the ESU into disrepute may be disqualified.